Skip to content

 How Much Does a $2 Million Annuity Pay

-A $2,000,000 annuity is large enough to meaningfully change your retirement picture.
-Used well, it can create a strong income floor that supports essential expenses, reduces sequence-of-returns risk, and gives your other investments room to breathe.
-Below, you’ll find example payouts, a live income calculator, and guidance on coordinating a $2 million annuity strategy with Social Security and the rest of your portfolio so it behaves like your own personal pension.
+A $2,000,000 annuity can meaningfully reshape retirement cash flow.
+Used well, it can create a strong income floor for essential spending, reduce sequence-of-returns risk, and give your other investments more room to breathe.
+On this page, you’ll learn what drives annuity income, how the most common income structures work, and how to coordinate a $2 million annuity strategy with Social Security and the rest of your portfolio so it behaves like your own personal pension.

 See Your $2,000,000 Annuity Income